Wysokie Mazowieckie: Jewish cemetery

 The Jewish cemetery in Wysokie Mazowieckie had been devastated in World War II.
 It was restored in 2006 and, protected by a fence, is maintained regularly by the Foundation for the Preservation of Jewish Heritage in Poland.
 The Jewish cemetery contains a memorial to local Jews who were murdered in the Holocaust.
 The memorial monument was vandalized in August 2012.

+Transport

+Wysokie Mazowieckie lies on national road 66 which connects it to Zambrów and Bielsk Podlaski.

+The nearest railway station is in the town of Szepietowo to the south-east.